tombensve/APS/README.md

 APS adds a thin layer on top of Vert.x.
 In many cases Vert.x is used directly, but for messages there is an APS specific API that uses the concept of routes (not to be confused with http routes, 'route' has become a popular word :-)).
 Using the APS messaging API it is also possible to install other busses, like RabbitMQ for example accessible through same api, but different routes.
 It is actually possible to send the same message on multiple busses at the same time by specifying multiple, comma separated routes.
 If that is useful or not is a completely differnt question.

 Do note that APS needs a clustered Vert.x and will create/join such on startup.
 It can however be told to start a non clustered Vert.x by system property on start.
 This can be useful when running in test.

+About testing: APS provide a testing tool called APSOSGiTestTools.
+It actually implements a primitive APS level container but without classloading, using junit classpaths instead.
+So most tests run as they would in a real deployment and thus also starts Vert.x.
+This could cause problems if multiple builds are run concurrently on the same machine, like in a Jenking for example.
+But if Vert.x is run unclustered it would probably work if HTTP service tests and similar use random ports.
+There is no good support for that yet in APS.
+I'm also considering trying to run tests within docker containers.

+But lots of fun ideas, and far to little time ...